sunrise-labs/sunriselabs-research-website-generator/README.md

 Static site generator that builds the Sunrise Labs Research website from documentation across all organization repositories.

+## Part of the Sunrise Labs Open-Research Framework

+This repository is one of three interconnected components:

+- **[sunriselabs-research-spec](https://github.com/sunrise-labs/sunriselabs-research-spec)** - Defines the documentation specification with 7 page types (project, milestone, experiment, daily-note, insight, decision, synthesis) using Markdown + YAML frontmatter
+- **[sunriselabs-research-skill](https://github.com/sunrise-labs/sunriselabs-research-skill)** - Claude Code skill that guides researchers through creating documentation following the spec, with integrated Git repository management
+- **[sunriselabs-research-website-generator](https://github.com/sunrise-labs/sunriselabs-research-website-generator)** (this repo) - Static site generator that automatically fetches documentation from GitHub repositories and renders them into a live website

+**How they work together:** The spec defines the structure → the skill helps create compliant documentation → the generator renders it as a website.

 ## Overview

 This generator: